-5. Navigate to the Perf tab and you should see some placeholders for graphs.
+4. Navigate to Graphs and you should see some placeholders for performance graphs.
 After approximately 15 minutes you should see the graphs start to become populated with information.

 The out-of-the-box WebLogic data source configuration has been defined at the macro level, but can be configured to operate on a more granular basis.
 For example, the Servlet Reload Count applies to all servlets in all web applications but it could be narrowed to be Servlet /submitOrder in web application "production server".